Jargon Explained

 State Pension Age

 State Pension Age is the age at which State pension benefits are payable.
 This used to be 65 for men and 60 for women.
-However, for women born after 5 April 1950, State Pension Age will gradually be increased to 65.
-Women and men born after 6 December 1953, will have a State Pension Age higher than 65.
+The State pension age is currently 66 years for both men and women, however there are to be phased increases.